WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

    MethodUUID | MethodName | MethodDescription| MethodNEMLink | ApplicableResourceTypeCV | MethodTypeCV| DataCoverageValue | DataQualityValueCV | DataConfidenceValue|
    ---------------- | ------------ | -------- | ---------- | ----------- | ---------- | ----------- | --------- | --------|
   UT_STREAMFLOW_SUPPLY| Average Streamflow Method | Average Streamflow Method|  | Surface Water | Modeled|      |         |

+Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (**sites_mandatoryFieldMissing.csv**) to be passed back to the organization supplying the data.
+Mandatory fields include:
+ - SiteUUID
+ - SiteName
+ - CoordinateMethodCV
+ - EPSGCodeCV

-  ###6.
-Organizations_UT.py - generate organization directory, including names, email addresses, and website hyper links for organization suppyling data source
+  ### 6. Organizations_UT.py - generate organization directory, including names, email addresses, and website hyper links for organization suppyling data source

         -All variables are hardcoded according to organization.